ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 ## Nested objects

-It would be great if all data we parse in our day-to-day was made of single-level objects, containing only a few properties.
-Sadly it isn't, but Codable can hadle it quite easily.
+It would be great if all data we parse in our day-to-day was made of single-level objects, containing only a few properties, but generally that's not the case.
 Let's extend the JSON payload from the previous examples to include a new *otherDetails* property containig a nested object.

 ```javascript
 {